RocketGod-git/cyper-pro/README.md

 - 🏴‍☠️ [The Pirates' Plunder](https://discord.gg/thepirates)

-## 📡 This repo is under cunstruction and will be updated and loaded with fun stuff as we make it.
+## 📡 This repo is under construction and will be updated and loaded with fun stuff as we make it.